stoeps13/connections-doc/source/admin/admin/c_admin_common_sync_via_admin_commands1.md

 -   Forums
 -   News

+    !!! note
-    **Note:** The Home page, News repository, and Search applications share the same database, so running the synchronization command against News applies to all three areas.
+    The Home page, News repository, and Search applications share the same database, so running the synchronization command against News applies to all three areas.

 -   Wikis

+!!! note
-**Note:** The application\_nameMemberService.syncAllMemberExtIds\(\) command was deprecated in version 3.
+    The application\_nameMemberService.syncAllMemberExtIds\(\) command was deprecated in version 3.

 application\_nameMemberService.syncBatchMemberExtIdsByLogin\("loginFile" \[, \{"allowInactivate" : \["true" \| "false"\] \} \] \)
 :   The command application\_nameMemberService.syncBatchMemberExtIds\(filename\) was deprecated in version 2.5.
 Use this command or the application\_nameMemberService.syncBatchMemberExtIdsByEmail\(emailFile\) command instead.